 This means no vigorous exercise.
 Moderate exercise is fine if you’re overweight or obese but don’t be sedentary either.
 Strike for a good balance and stay active.

 This means meeting your nutritional RDA and consuming plenty of fruits and vegetables.
-Add nuts and seeds, legumes and lentils and grass-fed meats.
+Add nuts and seeds, legumes and lentils and grass-fed meat to your diet.
 When eating healthy, be sure to take your supplements like folic acid and your prenatal vitamins.
-And lastly, don’t forget to stay hydrated and avoid alcohol.
+And lastly, don’t forget to stay hydrated.

 Not ovulating or being unable to get pregnant is a disheartening experience for many women, but don’t lose hope.
-There is still time; in fact, if you wait patiently and follow your doctor’s treatment plan, things usually work out in the end.
-Every woman is different, which means sometimes you just have to be patient before you see good results.
-There are cases where women start ovulating after a whole month and delayed ovulation doesn’t necessarily mean you’re infertile either.
-It’s just that it’s taking a bit of time, that’s all.
+Wait patiently and follow your medical expert’s treatment plan, things may work out in the end.
+Every woman is different, which means sometimes, you just have to be patient before you see good results.
+There are cases where women start ovulating after a whole month, so remember that delayed ovulation doesn’t necessarily mean a woman is infertile.
+It may take some time, but if you follow what your doctor says, you will be fine.